In this article, I'll explain the role of the Architect and how to work with them on your development project.

 As with anything, when it comes to architectural services you will usually get the standard of service you pay for.

-The architect usually requires their payments to be made in installments over the life of the project, with the initial installment occurring at concept plan, a further payment on submission of the town planning/development application drawings to council and an additional payment for drafting the working drawings.
+The architect usually requires their payments to be made in instalments over the life of the project, with the initial instalment occurring at the concept plan, a further payment on submission of the town planning/development application drawings to the council and an additional payment for drafting the working drawings.

-Sometimes the architect charges another fee for any amendments required by council.
+Sometimes the architect charges another fee for any amendments required by the council.

-In the Part 14 of our small development series, I’ll will take a closer look at the role of the engineers in a property development project.
+In Part 14 of our small development series, I will take a closer look at the role of the engineers in a property development project.